ssilvacris/Finance-Projects/README.md

 Exercise from Coursera course that presents how to discount future liabilities to compute the present value of future liabilities, and measure the funding ratio.

-## MEDIUM-002
+## Python and Ipywidgets to visualize future value with different tax rate
 How to use Ipywidgets to visualize future value with different tax rates.
+You can see my article [here](https://bit.ly/352l9mc)